Meet the Team

 Jonathan Huseman - Advocacy Officer, Hivos

-With a passion for writing and editing, Jonathan Huseman studied journalism and history at Groningen university.
-Starting in 2001 he worked as a journalist for Dutch daily newspapers.
-In 2005, he made a jump to international affairs at the Dutch NGO, ICCO, where he worked as a Lobby & Advocacy officer, Press Officer and Editor.
-Jonathan joined Hivos in 2015 as an advocacy officer for the open society programme, with a focus on sexual rights, diversity and open contracting.
-He coordinates the international advocacy between the different Hivos country offices for different international fora.
+Loving writing and editing, Jonathan Huseman studied journalism and history at Groningen university.
+Since 2001 he worked as a journalist for Dutch newspapers.
+In 2005 he jumped to international affairs at the Dutch NGO, ICCO, where he worked as editor, press officer and advocacy officer.
+Jonathan joined Hivos in 2015 as an advocacy officer for the open society programme, where he works on open contracting and freedom of expression.

 Karel Chambille - DMEL Officer, Hivos

 Since 2005, Karel has been working on issues of Monitoring and Evaluation in Hivos.
 Since 2015, he is doing so in the Open Society Programme as DMEL, which stands for the aspects of Design, Monitoring, Evaluation, Learning, which together contribute to Programme Quality, i.e. the likelihood that a programme can be successful in achieving its desired results.
 Karel works one day per week for the Open Contracting programme.
 Before 2005 Karel was head of Hivos Africa desk in The Hague (1993-2005) and Project Officer for Latin America and the Caribbean (1987-1993).
 He graduated from Wageningen University in Development Sociology (1983).

 David Banisar - Senior Legal Counsel, ARTICLE 19